carlansell94/wyse-3040-kernel-config/README.md

 This firmware is provided by the ```linux-firmware``` package.

 # Wifi and Bluetooth
 The optional Azurewave AW-CM389MA Wifi and Bluetooth card uses the Marvell 8897 chipset.
-The driver for this card is configured as a module - if your device has is, the necessary modules will be loaded automatically.
+The driver for this card is configured as a module - if your device has it, the necessary modules will be loaded automatically.

 If you know you don't have the card, you can disable the following options: